Grassy Creek Falls

 If you're on NC 226A, turn onto Chestnut Grove Rd.
 (SR 1100), go under the Parkway, and make a right on Grassy Creek Falls Road.

 Parking is along the side of Grassy Creek Falls Road before the sign.
-Please do not drive beyond the sign.
+Please do not drive beyond the sign; there is nowhere to park and nowhere to turn around.

 Walk down the road behind the sign past the grassy meadow; this is a slight downhill slope.
 The road curves right past a house and crosses the upper reaches of Grassy Creek.
 State maintenance ends here and a couple of driveways go left and right; you are allowed to proceed straight ahead on the private road on foot, which is a bit narrower.

 The gravel road levels out then starts back downhill.
-After a right-hand curve, there is a small sign indicating the way to the falls to the right.
+After a right-hand curve, there is a blue gate and a small sign indicating the way to the falls to the right.
 (Straight ahead is a private drive).

-This old road is more of a trail and winds its way down into a quiet cove; an overgrown meadow.
+This old road is more of a trail and winds its way down into a quiet cove; it's an overgrown meadow.
+This is the historic road up to Little Switzerland.

 You'll cross a tributary stream and then pass the top of Grassy Creek Falls on the right.
 Two side paths lead steeply down to the falls; the first consists of loose rocks but the second is steeper.
 Neither are particularly bad, but might be tough for small children.